telerik/ajax-docs/api/server/Telerik.Web.UI/RadBarcode.md

 #### Remarks
 If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.

+###  RenderChecksum `Boolean`

+Get or set whenever to include checksum into the rendered barcode

+###  Rotation `Rotation`

+Specify the rotation of the Barcode

+###  ShortLinesLengthPercentage `Single`

+Get or set the length ration between shorter and longer lines in the barcode

+###  ShowChecksum `Boolean`

+Get or set whenever to include the checksum after the text under the barcode

+###  ShowText `String`

+Get or set whenever to show human readable text under the barcode

+###  Text `String`

+Specify the text that will be encoded as barcode

+###  Type `BarcodeType`

+Specify the barcode standard that should be used

+###  VerticalTextPositionPercentage `String`

+Get or set the Y position of the barcode text in percents.
+By default is 100%.
+            If bottom of the text is cut off by the border of the barcode, than set this property to lower value like 90, or 80, depending on the font size.

+###  Width `Unit`

+Specify the width of the rendered barcode

 ## Methods